gregfoletta/Articles/content/post/2019-12-19-packet-analysis-with-r.markdown

 1. Each observation must have its own row.
 1. Each value must have its own cell.

-What hit me was that this perfectly described a packet capture.
-Each captured packet is an observation in a row, and the values the dissectors return are the columns containin the variables.
+What I realised is that this also described network packet captures, with each captured packet being and observation and the values of the dissectors the variables.
 I started to imagine the kinds of data analysis and visualisations that could be performed on the packet data.

-In this article I want to show how valuable it is to perform packet analysis using the R language.
-It's broken into two sections: converting packet capture files into a format appropraite for ingestion into R (in this case it's comma separated values), and then performing some initial [exploratory data analysis](https://en.wikipedia.org/wiki/Exploratory_data_analysis) on the capture to describe and visualise it's main characteristics.
+In this article I want to show how valuable it can be to perform packet analysis using the R language.
+It's broken into three sections:

+- Conversion of packet captures.
+- Creation of Wireshark analogies in R.
+- Deeper dive into the packet captures.

+There's nothing too complicated in here, no regressions, no categorisation, no machine learning.
+It's predominantly about filtering, countingm summarising and visualising.
+But what I hope you'll see there is that there is power in even these simple actions.

-# Removing the False Dichotomy
+# Avoiding a False Dichotomy

-Before moving on, I want to be clear that I don't think that this is a replacement for packet analysis in Wireshark.
+Before moving on, I want to be clear that I don't think that this is a replacement for packetanalysis in Wireshark.
 Rather, I see it as a complimentary tool that with both strengths and weaknesses.
-I think of Wireshark as a bottom-up tool: you open a packet capture an immediately you're thrust amongst the packets, barraged with details.
+I see Wireshark as a bottom-up tool: you open a packet capture an immediately you're thrust amongst the packets, barraged with details.
 This is perfect if you know what you're looking for and can filter out the noise to concentrate on your problem.
 But if you don't have a clear view of what's in the packet capture or where the problem may lie, taking a step back and removing yourself from the details can be difficult.

 Analysing packet captures with R is a top-down aproach.
 You load your packet capture and you're presented with nothing.
-But what you have at your disposal is a richer set of tools to summarise and visualise the packets and get a broader sense of what is happening across the entire capture, and at any point in the protocol layers: data-link, network, transport, or application.
+But what you have at your disposal is a richer set of tools to summarise and visualise the packets and get a broader sense of what is happening across the entire capture before then diving in to the details.

 # PCAP to CSV Transformation

 The first step is to convert the packet capture file into a format that R can ingest.
-I chose the comma separate values format (CSV) as it is human readable.
-[SQLLite](https://www.sqlite.org/index.html) and [Parquet](https://parquet.apache.org/) are other viable options.
-In this article the packet captures I am transoforming are < 100Mb, so CSV works fine.
-CSV may (read: will likely) have issues for packet capture files larger than this, but for the moment [good enough is good enough](https://en.wikipedia.org/wiki/Principle_of_good_enough).
+I chose the comma separate values format (CSV) for its simplicity and human readability, however [SQLLite](https://www.sqlite.org/index.html) and [Parquet](https://parquet.apache.org/) are other viable options.

-In the code below, we download a sample packet capture file and the PCAP to CSV conversion script.
+We download a sample packet capture file and the PCAP to CSV conversion script:

 ```r